amsantac/datascience3GDproject/README.md

 dataset <- rename(dataset, Activity=V2)
 ```

-###4. create a second, independent tidy data set with the average of each variable for each activity and each subject.
+###4.
+Create a second, independent tidy data set with the average of each variable for each activity and each subject.

 First, tidy the data in the long-tidy form
 ```{r}